efdevcon/devcon-website/src/content/sections/en/tickets-on-sale-now.md

 ---
 title: Tickets On-sale Now!
 ---
 Ticket sales are currently ongoing.
-Head to our ticketing page to learn more about our wave timeline & discount ticket opportunities.
+Head to our ticketing page to learn more about our wave timeline.